 Cannabis Industry Grows Rapidly, What This Means for Licensing

-Increased legalization of recreational marijuana is projected to fuel skyrocketing growth rates of the US cannabis industry.
+Increased legalization of recreational cannabis is projected to fuel skyrocketing growth rates of the US cannabis industry.

-With the industry growing rapidly, the concept of licensing marijuana rights is on the rise.
+With the industry growing rapidly, the concept of licensing cannabis rights is on the rise.

-“When my parents paid for me to go to accounting school at USC, can you imagine if they had known then that I might be using my education to count earnings around marijuana in the cannabis industry,” Matt Hurewitz, President of Hurewitz And Company, said.
+“When my parents paid for me to go to accounting school at USC, can you imagine if they had known then that I might be using my education to count earnings for the cannabis industry,” Matt Hurewitz, President of Hurewitz And Company, said.
 "It would have blown their minds.
 I think it’s kind of a neat idea.”

 Hurewitz has conducted audits for land use for the state of California, where the state leases out rights to the land and natural resources to oil and gas companies in exchange for royalties.

 “The same things might be happening in the cannabis industry,” Hurewitz said.
 “Where growers are going to lease rights to the land, and they’re going to have to pay a royalty, and we’re going to have to audit on behalf of the land owner.
 At the end of the day, it would be just another business, and it would be auditing the revenue that the license generated and comparing it to what amounts were reported.”

 Legally, however, there are some concerns regarding the discrepancies between federal and state laws.
 According to The Motley Fool, cannabis investors should be cautious because cannabis is illegal on a federal level and the federal involvement in states that have legalized marijuana to some capacity may cause problems for investors.

 “There are certainly top tier firms that are doing work in the cannabis industry,” Hurewitz said.
 “I don’t know enough about the legalities.
 I’m sure that before we get hired to do an audit, we will have to check on the legalities, but hopefully before that happens, years will have passed so that legal issue can work itself out.”